awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ### View status using the command line<a name="viewing_status-cli"></a>

-You can view status checks for running instances using the [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) \(AWS CLI\) command\.
+You can view status checks for running instances by using the [describe\-instance\-status](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html) \(AWS CLI\) command\.

 To view the status of all instances, use the following command\.